-The ancient Pyxites River (Grk: Πυξίτης) is a river that runs through Matsuka (Trk: Macka).
-It springs from the mountains of Pontus - Zigana, KulatDag-Karakapan and HorozDag, and empties into the Black Sea east of Trebizond.
-Its length reaches 80km.
-It takes shape from smaller rivers of Moulaka, Pritani, Panagia Sumela and Galiaina.
-The river is often mentioned in Pontic songs of Macka and the Trebizond region in general.
-It is mentioned in the verse of the legendary folk song titled ‘Trikhas to Yefiri'.
+The Pyxites River (Gr: Πυξίτης) is a river that runs through Maçka (Gr: Matsuka).
+It springs from the mountains of Zigana, Kulat Dag-Karakapan and Horoz Dag, and empties into the Black Sea east of Trabzon.
+It is 80km long and takes shape from smaller rivers of Mulaka, Pritani, Panagia Sumela and Galiena.
+The river is often mentioned in Pontic songs of Maçka and the Trabzon region.
+It's mentioned in the verse of the legendary folk song Trikhas to Yefiri.

-Another named used to describe the Pyxites River is Dafnopotamos (Grk: Δαφνοπόταμος).
-Dafnounta (Grk: Δαφνούντα) which was also known as Dafnous or Dafnai, was the name of the eastern commercial harbour and quarter of Trebizond.
-It's believed it got its name as a result of the large number of dafnous (laurels - a type of tree) in the area.
-The Emperor Adrianos (117-138) turned Dafnounta into a harbour, while prior to this it was a bight (bay or gulf).
-Dafnounta was the home of the Eksartisis (naval station) of the Grand Comnenians.
-It was also used by the merchant ships of the Genoese and Venetians as well as other countries to anchor their ships.
-To the Italians it was "Dia Funda" - "de portu sive plazia Trapesonde."
+Another name used to describe the Pyxites River is Dafnopotamos (Gr: Δαφνοπόταμος).
+Dafnunta (Gr: Δαφνούντα), also known as Dafnous or Dafnai, was the name of the eastern commercial harbor and quarter of Trabzon.
+It's believed it got its name from the abundant laurel trees (Gr: dafnous) in the area.
+The Emperor Hadrian (117-138) turned Dafnunta into a harbor, while prior to that it was a bight (bay or gulf).
+Dafnunta was the home of the Eksartisis (naval station) of the Grand Comnenians.
+It was also used by the merchant ships of the Genoese and Venetians to anchor their ships.
+To the Italians it was Dia Funda - de portu sive plazia Trapesonde.

 The Encyclopaedia of Pontian Hellenism.
 Malliaris Paedia

 The Byzantine Monuments and Topography of the Pontos.
 A Bryer.
 D.Winfield.

 Της Τρίχας το Γεφύρι